 - 1. Repair windows and window hardware whenever possible instead of replacing them.
-Special attention should be paid to materials, hardware, method of construction and profile. - 2.
-When the replacement of windows is necessary, replacement windows should match the historic windows in size, shape, arrangement of panes, materials, hardware, method of construction and profile.

-- 3. The historic pattern of windows on a façade, and the placement of individual windows should be maintained.
-Fenestration patterns on historic houses are generally most evident on front-facing facades, secondary and non-visible facades may have less defined fenestration patterns. - 4.
-Adding new windows, filling-in historic windows, or altering the size of historic windows on a street-visible facade is inappropriate. - 5.
+Special attention should be paid to materials, hardware, method of construction, and profile. - 2.
+When the replacement of windows is necessary, replacement windows should match the historic windows in size, shape, arrangement of panes, materials, hardware, method of construction, and profile.
+New windows on additions should match the rhythm and scale of the existing windows in the historic façade. - 3.
+The historic pattern of windows on a façade, and the placement of individual windows should be maintained.
+Fenestration patterns on historic houses are generally most evident on front-facing façades; secondary and non-visible façades may have less defined fenestration patterns. - 4.
+Adding new windows, filling-in historic windows, or altering the size of historic windows on a street-visible façade is inappropriate. - 5.
 Conjectural elements such as new decorative windows or window ornamentation should be avoided if such features were not originally part of the structure. - 6.
-When altering window sizes or placement on non-street-visible facades is of a minimal scope and can be found appropriate, care should be taken so that new windows on historic facades should match the rhythm and scale of the existing windows on the facade. - 7.
+When altering window sizes or when placement on non-streetvisible façades is of a minimal scope and can be found appropriate, care should be taken so that new windows on historic façades should match the rhythm and scale of the existing windows on the façade. - 7.
 If a window is missing entirely, replace it with a new window in the same design as the original if the original design is known.
 If the design is not known, the design of the new window should be compatible with the size of the opening, and the style of the building. - 8.
+Replacement windows on a non-street-visible façade may vary in materials and method of construction from the historic windows,

-The installation of 'greenhouse' type kitchen windows extending beyond the plane of the facade is generally inappropriate. - 9.
-Window screens should match the existing window trim in finish color. - 10.
+- although the arrangement of panes, size, and shape should be similar. - 9.
+The installation of 'greenhouse' type kitchen windows extending beyond the plane of the street-visible façade is generally inappropriate. - 10.
+Window screens should match the existing window trim in finish color. - 11.
 Awnings and shutters should be similar in materials, design, and operation to those used historically, and should not be used on architectural styles that do not normally use such features.
-When they can be appropriately used, awnings should always conform to the shape of the window on which they are installed. - 11.
+When they can be appropriately used, awnings should always conform to the shape of the window on which they are installed. - 12.
 Burglar or safety bars that are not original to the structure are discouraged.
-In cases where bars may be found appropriate, such as installation on a non-street-visible façade, bars should use minimal ornamentation and should be darkly colored. - 12.
-Bars or grillwork that is original to the structure should be retained. - 13.
-In the interest of energy savings, alternative methods of weatherproofing should be considered prior to consideration of the removal of original windows.
-Methods such as wall, attic and roof insulation or weather-stripping existing windows or the restoration of existing windows may provide desired energy savings without the removal of important historic features.
+In cases where bars may be found appropriate, such as installation on a non-street-visible façade or with respect to security concerns, bars should use minimal ornamentation and should match the muntin and mullion patterns of the window on which they are mounted as closely as possible, and should be painted to match the predominant window trim. - 13.
+Bars or grillwork that is original to the structure should be retained. - 14.
+In the interest of energy savings, alternative methods of weather-proofing should be considered prior to consideration of the removal of original windows.
+Methods such as wall, attic, and roof insulation or weather-stripping existing windows, storm windows, or the restoration of existing windows may provide desired energy savings without the removal of important historic features. - 15.
+Storm windows should match the existing wood trim in finish and color.
+Storm windows should either be comprised of one large pane of glass covering the entire window or, if operable, the sash size and placement should match that of the window on which it is mounted.